narusemotoki/blogging/README.rst

 exlogging
 #########

-exlogging supports to setup python standard logging package.
+Supports to setup python standard logging package.

 How to use
 ==========